-EMBs can contribute to the prevention and mitigation of violence against LGBTI+ persons in the political and electoral process through violence-mapping mechanisms, measures to punish this kind of violence (and especially during the campaign period), and voter education and training programmes on the issue.
+EMBs, CSOs and other key stakeholders can contribute to the prevention and mitigation of violence against LGBTI+ persons throughout the electoral process through violence-mapping mechanisms, emergency hotlines, measures to punish this kind of violence (and especially during the campaign period), targeted voter education campaigns, and training programmes on digital and physical safety for activists, among other measures.

 The Bosnia and Herzegovina Central Election Commission in 2020 imposed sanctions against a candidate of the political party Democratic Front, who said on her Facebook page that 'pride' parade is shameful and that LGBTI+ persons should be brought back into an acceptable pattern of behaviour.
-The commission sanctioned her on grounds of hate speech, but an appeals tribunal accepted her argument based on her hate speech taking place outside the campaign period - and according to the Election Law, sanctions for hate speech can be imposed only during the campaign period.482
+The commission sanctioned her on grounds of hate speech, but an appeals tribunal accepted her argument based on her hate speech taking place outside the campaign period - and according to the Election Law, sanctions for hate speech can be imposed only during the campaign period.
+482